anvilsecure/nosymonkey/README.md

 Returns true on success, false on error.

+**bool detourAPIHook(DWORD dwPid, LPVOID lpShellCodeFunc, string apiName, string dllName)**

+Takes:
+* A process ID.
+* A pointer to a local function you'd like to use for your hook.
+* An API name.
+* A dll name.

+Returns true on success, false on error.

 **uintptr_t writeToProcess(DWORD dwPid, string memory, uintptr_t ptr)**

 Takes a process id, a string with the memory you'd like to write and the target address.
 If you put 0 as the target address, it will allocate it for you.